 1. Liquid dish soap

-This is the easiest switch for most beginners to a zero waste lifestyle because it’s the closest to the regular liquid dish soap you’ve likely used your whole life!
+This is the easiest switch for most beginners on their zero waste journey because it’s the closest to the regular liquid dish soap you’ve likely used your whole life!

 I know what you’re thinking though…how on earth can you get liquid dish soap without the plastic?